 On a smooth surface, hammer the twisted wires flat.
 Try your best to hammer the wire square on.
 Likewise, repeatedly glance at the wire from its side to make sure that you are hammering a uniform thickness throughout.

-Apply a flux paste to the ends of the bracelets and to the nuts and use a torch to solder them together on each end.
-File off any excess solder.
+If you are going to solder your DIY metal twist bracelet, then apply flux paste to the ends of the bracelets and the nuts.
+Next, use a torch to solder them together on each end.
+Lastly, file off any excess solder.